 What is Bridging the Gap?

-Bridging the Gap (BTG) is a Registered Charity No:1099340 and a Company Limited by Guarantee No: 4852534.
-BTG has three Trustees, a full-time Director, a Penpal Coordinator and a further network of volunteers all over the UK.
+Bridging the Gap (BTG) is a voluntary group with a part-time Director, a network of volunteers all over the UK.

 What does BTG aim to do?

 BTG aims to help reduce re-offending by helping discharged prisoners settle into their communities after release.

 To continue the work begun in the early 1970s by Thelma White, a humanist who began befriending people released from prison; she realised that the help they needed was often not readily available.

 Who does BTG help?

 BTG caters to prisoners before and after release, prisoners’ families, prison and probation staff, students, academics and interested members of the public.

 Life outside can be bewildering at first for many discharged prisoners who receive little or no help from family or friends.